ami-onodera/nextquiz/README.md

-# Imersão React Next.js
+# React Next.js quiz

-Quiz criado usando React Next.js durante a imerão React Next.
+This quiz was created as practice with React Next.js